StefRuseva88/StefRuseva88/README.md

 ### Software quality enthusiast 🚀 |  Continuous learner 📖 | Innovation seeker 🔍 | Curious mind 🧩

 <p>Hello!
 I'm Stef Ruseva, a dedicated manual and automation software tester with three years of experience in software quality assurance.
-My journey into tech began with a deep fascination for understanding how things work and a passion for making them work even better.
+My journey into tech began with a fascination for understanding how things work and a passion for making them work even better.
 I'm driven by the belief that excellence is a journey, not a destination — constantly pushing myself to learn, adapt, and deliver skilful and scalable results.</p>

 <p></p>